What Juhan learned from 200 Days of LivingOS

 Now I’d tell myself: “No matter what happens, I’m going to be okay.”

-I was affected by the pandemic job markets, too.
-After many kind friend referrals, I eventually landed a job.
-As I began to thank each person through emails, I was blessed and humbled by every single heartwarming response.
+I was affected by the pandemic job markets.
+Thankfully, I landed a job after going through many referrals.
+I was blessed and humbled by every single heartwarming response.
 At first, I felt helpless because I couldn’t do anything in return.
 Then, I realized that it’s not about giving back for the sake of fairness.
 It’s about passing on this generosity.
 The act of sharing my experience with you is just an example of me fulfilling my purpose in life.

 “Happiness depends upon ourselves.” — Aristotle